 2 lect., 2 lab., 3 cr.
 (Fall/Spring/Summer) An introduction to the vocabulary and elements of two dimensional design including line, shape, texture, color and typography.
 Students learn basic design elements and media and master manual dexterity and "craft" through hands-on practice completing drawing, painting, and multimedia projects.
 Students work with a variety of media in a studio setting, employing fundamental design principles to create successful two-dimensional designs as well as participating in collective and individual critiques and working cooperatively on group design projects.
 (GE 8)

 ART 108-Design 2

-Continuing study of design concepts and development of complex studio projects in various media.
+2 lect., 2 lab., 3 cr.
+(Spring) Continuing study of design concepts and development of complex studio projects in various media.
 Studio methods and processes are discussed and demonstrated.
 (GE 8)

 ART 111-Color